Air Conditioner Repair Checklist

 - Clear yard debris around the unit.
 Once you’ve gotten rid of all the clutter within a two-foot area, you can use a soft brush or vacuum to slowly clean the condenser fins.
-Bent fins can also hurt capability, so you can attempt to straighten them with a dinner knife.
+Bent fins can also hurt capability.

 - Use a hose nozzle to slowly take off dirt on the fins from inside the equipment.
 Be careful to avoid getting moisture on the fan motor.

 - Turn on the power.